Helen: storyteller, foodie and our new Content Manager

 Where’s one place in the world that you really want to visit?

-Mikes Shed! (for those who don’t know Mike, he’s also a Creative Artworker and his shed is his pride and joy).
+Mikes Shed! (for those who don’t know Mike, he’s also a Creative Artworker at STM and his shed is his pride and joy).
 On a serious note, I’ve always fancied Hawaii.

 How many Manchester City games have you been to in your life?